 Saint-Bruno-de-Montarville real estate guide & listings for sale

-Saint-Bruno-de-Montarville experienced its biggest construction boom in the 1960s and 1970s, so most of the available housing is from this era.
+Homeowners occupy roughly 85% of the units in the city and the remainder are rented.
 The predominance of single detached homes in the housing stock of this city is an important part of its character.
-Homeowners occupy roughly 85% of the units in Saint-Bruno-de-Montarville whereas renters occupy the remainder.
-This city is primarily composed of three bedroom and four or more bedroom homes.
+A majority of the housing growth in this city took place between 1960 and 1980.
+This part of the Greater Montréal metropolitan area is primarily composed of three bedroom and four or more bedroom homes.

 Looks like we couldn't find any suggested listings.